-Figure 86: Renewals Profile - Stormwater Lines
+Figure 82: Renewals Profile - Stormwater Lines

-This draft programme will be used to set budgets.
-Drilling into detail, the assets selected will be examined to confirm whether renewal is required or can be deferred.
+The assets selected will be examined to confirm whether renewal is required or can be deferred.
 Following this, Indicative Business Cases will be made for individual projects.

 The highest proportion of stormwater renewals are required in Taihape, due to the age of infrastructure.